JuliaLang/julia/doc/manual/parallel-computing.rst

   by the handle.
 A deserialized :class:`RemoteChannel` object (on any worker), therefore also points to the same backing store as the original.

-The channels example from above :ref:`man-channels-example` can be modified for interprocess communication, as shown below.
+The channels example from above :ref:`Channels Example <man-channels-example>` can be modified for interprocess communication, as shown below.

 We start 4 workers to process a single ``jobs`` remote channel.
 Jobs, identified by an id (``job_id``),